arpitbbhayani/knowledge-base/python-internals/how-is-operator-is-implemented-in-python/README.md

 [![How "is" operator is implemented in python?](https://i.ytimg.com/vi/Q8luYnxiFFE/mqdefault.jpg)](https://www.youtube.com/watch?v=Q8luYnxiFFE)

-In this video, we find out the internals of "is" operator in Python.
-We go through the CPython source code and answer how it efficiently implements the "is" operator.
+<p>In this video, we find out the internals of "is" operator in Python.
+We go through the CPython source code and answer how it efficiently implements the "is" operator.</p>

-integer optimizations in python: https://www.youtube.com/watch?v=6mhXGEXRXG0 string optimizations (interning) in python: https://www.youtube.com/watch?v=QpGK69LzfpY short circuit evaluations in python: https://www.youtube.com/watch?v=zz2Lu5ht_jA
+<p>integer optimizations in python: https://www.youtube.com/watch?v=6mhXGEXRXG0
+string optimizations (interning) in python: https://www.youtube.com/watch?v=QpGK69LzfpY short circuit evaluations in python: https://www.youtube.com/watch?v=zz2Lu5ht_jA</p>

-# The Honest Python
+<h1>The Honest Python</h1>

-The Honest Python is a series in which we dissect certain features, behaviors, and not-so-obvious outputs by diving deeper into the CPython source code and if possible altering it to get a much clearer understanding.
+<p>The Honest Python is a series in which we dissect certain features, behaviors, and not-so-obvious outputs by diving deeper into the CPython source code and if possible altering it to get a much clearer understanding.</p>

 You can also
  - Subscribe to the YT Channel [Asli Engineering](https://youtube.com/c/ArpitBhayani)